Russian Trio Blast Off For ISS In Shadow Of Ukraine War - UrduPoint

 In the years since Russia's 2014 annexation of the Ukrainian peninsula of Crimea triggered a first wave of Western sanctions, space has proved an outlier of cooperation between Moscow and its American and European counterparts.

-But tensions even in this field grew after Russian President Vladimir Putin appointed nationalist ally Dmitri Rogozin -- an enthusiastic supporter of the current invasion -- as head of the space agency Roscosomos in 2018.
+But tensions even in this field grew after Russian President Vladimir Putin appointed nationalist ally Dmitri Rogozin -- an enthusiastic supporter of the current invasion -- as head of Roscosomos in 2018.

+"Ours!
+For the first time in many years - a completely Russian crew," Rogozin wrote on Friday prior to the launch on Twitter -- a messaging service that has been blocked in Russia since March 4 as part of a crackdown on social media and the independent press.

 Last month US President Joe Biden announced sanctions targeting Moscow's aerospace industry in the wake of Russia's invasion, triggering dark warnings from Rogozin.